zach-hartwig/ADAQAnalysis/Readme.md

 objects (waveforms, spectra, pulse shape discrimination histograms, etc) to either ROOT files, ASCII files, or CSV files for further analysis outside of ADAQAnalysis.
-The ability to analyze simulated detector data - using a Monte Carlo code like [Geant4], for example - with the identical algorithms used on experimental data is provided by via special classes in the [ADAQ](http://github.com/zach-hartwig/ADAQ) libraries.
-Finally, processing of waveforms can be performed in parallel to significantly reduce computation time on systems where multiple cores are available.
+The ability to analyze simulated detector data - using a Monte Carlo code like [Geant4](http://geant4.cern.ch/)- with the identical algorithms used on experimental data is provided by via special ADAQ-compatible data storage classes from the [ADAQ](http://github.com/zach-hartwig/ADAQ) libraries.
+Finally, processing of waveforms can be performed in parallel using MPI to significantly reduce computation time on systems where multiple cores are available.

 ### License and disclaimer ###